cul/dlst-studio/_pages/about.md

 to that of [Research Data Services](https://library.columbia.edu/services/research-data-services.html), a part of the Science, Engineering, and Social Sciences Library Division.
-Beginning in 2019, then, Studio@Butler has been renamed to CUL Studio Butler, and will be working in partnership with RDS’s space in the Lehman Social Sciences Library, now called CUL Studio Lehman.
+Beginning in 2019, then, Studio@Butler has been renamed to the Columbia University Libraries Studio Butler, and will be working in partnership with RDS’s space in the Lehman Social Sciences Library, now called the Columbia University Libraries Studio Lehman.
 In the future, we hope to expand further.

 ### Organization

-CUL Studio is a flat organization, managed by full-time librarians in both the [Digital Schoalrship](https://library.columbia.edu/services/digital-scholarship) division and in [Research Data
+The Studio is a flat organization, managed by full-time librarians in both the [Digital Schoalrship](https://library.columbia.edu/services/digital-scholarship) division and in [Research Data